 Prior to the Project entering the environmental assessment (EA) process, a community advisory committee was established in 2012 to provide input on the Project.
-The committee included representatives from local governments, educational institutions and non-for-profit organizations in the region.
+The committee included representatives from local governments, educational institutions, and not-for-profit organizations in the region.

 In accordance with EAC Condition 37, BW Gold has established a CLC.
 To maintain continuity, original members from the community advisory committee were invited to join this new committee.
-At the time of preparing the CEMMP, CLC members include representatives from the UFN, LDN, NWFN, StFN, SFN, NFN, Vanderhoof, Fraser Lake, Burns Lake, Fort St. James, Quesnel, RDBN, CRD, NH, School District #91, College of New Caledonia (CNC), Connexus Community Resources, and Nechako Environment and Water Stewardship Society (NEWSS).
+CLC members include representatives from the UFN, LDN, NWFN, StFN, SFN, NFN, Vanderhoof, Fraser Lake, Burns Lake, Fort St. James, Quesnel, RDBN, CRD, NH, School District #91, College of New Caledonia (CNC), Connexus Community Resources, and Nechako Environment and Water Stewardship Society (NEWSS).